mist64/cbmbus_doc/4 Standard Serial.md

 ## Timing

 * XXX
-	* ready to receive means being able to make the timing for the whole byte
-	* receivers can stall between bytes, but not within a byte

 * transfering bytes
 	* C64 holds CLK it for 42 ticks only, releases CLK and DATA at the same time